 NOTE: It is not possible to begin your internship at any time other than the dates listed above unless you have already completed a qualifying initial training workshop.
 (If you have already completed your intitial training workshop and have been accepted into the Internship, then you may request a special arrangment to start at another time.)

 If you are looking for an opportunity to gain hands-on experience in between these sessions (or before the next one starts), you are welcome (and encouraged) to apply to work at Dharmlaya as a regular volunteer.
 Please note there is no formal programme or academic supervision for regular volunteers (so it is not for academic credit and no certificate is provided), but it is a great opportunity to gain practical experience with eco-friendly earthen construction by working with our team of local artisans.
 To learn more about volunteering at Dharmalaya, see this page.

-You will find the 2016 schedule on this page and the 2017 schedule on this page.
+You will find the 2017 schedule on this page.
 The schedule includes information about dates, activities, and also the relevant costs.
 All interns must read and follow the schedule, and you are responsible for making your travel plans accordingly and paying the published fees.

 The Internship in Vernacular Eco-Architecture at Dharmalaya Institute is not a certificate programme.
 It is purely for the sake of learning, gaining both insight and practical experience, and developing skills and sensitivity.
 No certificate will be given, so anyone seeking certificates would need to look elsewhere.
 (Why?
 See our Certificate Policy for a detailed explanation.)